 Valdez offers a variety of accommodations to suit different budgets and preferences.
 Here are some of the best accommodation options in Valdez:

-- locally owned and operated, the Totem Hotel & Suites are well-appointed.
+- Thi locally owned and operated, the Totem Hotel & Suites are well-appointed.
 The rooms are spacious.
 Lots of amenities, including free Wi-Fi, laundry facilities, and a complimentary breakfast.

 - The Keystone Hotel is a historic hotel with cozy rooms.
 Amenities including free Wi-Fi, complimentary breakfast, and a lounge area with a fireplace.